 In Georgia, like many states, the seller is required to provide disclosures of all known defects, obvious or not.
 The purpose is to inform the cautious buyer of any issues that they may incur, and to avoid purchasing a home with such defects that they will have to fix.
 While this is the law, this is not always followed to the extent a purchaser would like.

-What happens when you have bought a home, only to find that latent defects exist and the seller failed to inform you?
-While it is an uphill battle, you certainly do have options.
+What happens when you bought a home only to find that latent defects exist and the seller failed to inform you?
+While it is an uphill battle, you certainly have options.
 While you cannot seek remedy from everyone involved, there are a select few parties you can seek recourse from:

 The home inspector – While Georgia does not require inspections on the purchase of a home, a prudent purchaser will always have one conducted.
 The inspector is a trained individual, who is well versed in home construction and accordingly has a higher aptitude for uncovering these issues.
 Depending on the issue, a home inspector may be liable for missing it in their inspection of the home.

 There are a number of legal theories that you can bring against the responsible parties depending on the situation.
-It is recommended to review your case with a qualified attorney beforehand to ensure you are bringing an action on the correct theory.
+We recommend reviewing your case with a qualified attorney beforehand to ensure you are bringing an action on the correct theory.
 Some of these claims include failure to disclose, negligence, fraud, breach of contract, breach of warranty, and negligent misrepresentation.

+For many of us, a home is the single largest purchase we will ever make.
 If you have recently purchased a home and discover a latent defect, but are unsure of your options, give us a call!
-Thrift McLemore’s attorneys pride themselves on their expertise in the real estate law arena and will fight to get you the recourse that you deserve.
+Thrift McLemore’s attorneys pride themselves on their expertise in real estate law and will fight to get you the recourse that you deserve.
 Contact Thrift McLemore by email at email@example.com or by phone at 678-784-4150.